web-infra-dev/midscene/packages/web-integration/README.md

 appium --use-plugins=universal-xml
 ```

-now you can use run tests for the iOS/Android device:
+now you can use run tests for iOS/Android devices:

 ```bash
 npm run test:ai -- appium